DJrizzley/literature/novels/moby_dick.md

 reason to know.

-CHAPTER 81.
-The Pequod Meets The Virgin.
+# CHAPTER 81.
+The Pequod Meets The Virgin

 The predestinated day arrived, and we duly met the ship Jungfrau, Derick De Deer, master, of Bremen.